Latin World Entertainment

-Latin World Entertainment Holdings Inc. (also known as LWE or LatinWE) is a talent management, production company and entertainment marketing firm, with offices in Beverly Hills and Miami.
-The company was founded by Luis Balaguer and Sofía Vergara in 1994.
-LWE is a multi-service company with a full approach including publicity, licensing, endorsements, brand integration, production and content development.
-It is considered to be the premier Hispanic talent management agency in the United States.
+Latin World Entertainment Holdings (also LWE or LatinWE) is an American talent management, production company and entertainment marketing firm, with offices in Beverly Hills and Miami.

+The company was founded by Sofía Vergara, Melissa Escobar, and Luis Balaguer in 1994.
+LWE is a multi-service company, providing publicity, licensing, endorsements, brand integration, and content development for their clients.
+It is a common choice among Hollywood producers when seeking Hispanic talent.